 The story behind our cancer coping center

-Francis “Buddy” Kemp was president of NCNB Corporation (the predecessor of Bank of America) when he died of brain cancer at age 50.
-To recognize Buddy’s commitment to his profession, NCNB, his community and his family, NationsBank committed $250,000 to Novant Health Presbyterian Medical Center to build and operate a cancer caring house to serve as an education and resource center for cancer patients and their families.
+Francis "Buddy" Kemp was president of NCNB Corporation (formerly North Carolina National Bank, a predecessor of Bank of America) when he died of brain cancer at age 50.
+To recognize Buddy’s commitment to his profession, NCNB, his community and family, NationsBank committed $250,000 to Novant Health Presbyterian Medical Center (NHPMC) to build and operate a cancer caring house to serve as an education and resource center for cancer patients and their families.

 Rising through the ranks, Buddy took over the NCNB retail group in 1977.
-He also served as chairman of VISA USA, and in 1983 he became president of National Bank of North Carolina.
-In 1985, he became president of NCNB Corp.
+He served as chairman of VISA USA, and in 1985 became president of NCNB Corp.
 Following NCNB’s acquisition of the largest bank in Texas, the failed First Republic Bank Corp., Buddy was named president in 1988.
-Shortly after moving to Texas, he became ill, and in November 1990, at age 50, he passed away.

 Our center relies on the generous support of individuals and organizations throughout our community so we can keep our services free for everyone.